A profile written in advance, to read before the session.

 The family stays in control

-It's the family who chooses what is on the profile and who updates it as the situation changes.
+The family chooses what goes on the profile and updates it as the situation changes.

 How it works for you

-The family shows you the QR
+The family shows you the QR code

-You scan it in two minutes
+You scan in two minutes

 The colleague who follows reads the same thing